mehfuzh/AutoBox/_posts/2011-11-03-getting-started.markdown

 	</configuration>

 Here you will notice that by default its pointing to *localhost*.
-However it can be an external IP pointing to __Amazon ElastiCache__(released a few weeks ago).Therefore its safe to say that memcached is a caching machanism and therefore the tool is agnostic of any underlying cloud service that you may choose.
+However it can be an external IP pointing to __Amazon ElastiCache__(released a few weeks ago).Therefore its safe to say that memcached is a caching machanism and the tool is agnostic of any underlying cloud service that you may choose.

 To test caching locally, you can use the  _CouchBase Membase server_ (Not limited to), it gives you a nice web based GUI to monitor the cache usage, configure memory and add clusters.